Soffos-Inc/soffosai-js/README.md

     3 // This is a constant if you don't define a reference to anything.
 );

-let ingestor = new DocumentsIngestNode(
+let ingestor = new SoffosNodes.DocumentsIngestNode(
     "ingest", // this node will be referred to as "ingest" { // this is the full description where to get the "name" argument for the Node "ingest"
         source: "user_input", // get from the user_input